 - This is such an important question and yes, it is possible!
 Respect, fun, support, understanding, time apart/time together, attraction, and affection are all qualities of a healthy relationship.
 Knowing what the qualities of a healthy relationship are can make it easier to see when things are unhealthy.
 The list of healthy qualities can be long and at Teen Talk we encourage you to make your own list and keep adding to it.
 You can make this list before you start dating or at any time, and keep it handy to remind yourself of what you want from a relationship.
 Everyone deserves a healthy relationship, and should expect one.

 Having a healthy relationship takes work too, and we can’t expect it to be perfect all the time.
 It can help to find other healthy relationships to model ourselves after.
 This can be difficult, because we don’t always see healthy relationships on TV or in the world around us.
-When you see a couple in real life or in a video or show ask yourself, is that what I want for myself?
+When you see couples in real life or in the media, ask yourself, is that what I want for myself?
 Are they being respectful?
 Does seeing the way they treat each other make me feel good or bad?
 The more we see other people treating each other well and working at having healthy relationships, the more we feel inspired to work at having healthy relationships for ourselves.

 - How do I know if my relationship is healthy?